 My friends and I had just stepped out of a bar and we were just about ready to head home.
 We’d had a great evening listening to Van Morrison sing at the City Club in Boston.
 And it was there standing on that sidewalk, that we got a glimpse of Van the Man waiting to get into his limousine.

 To say that this was a big deal for me would be an understatement.
 You see, Van Morrison was from my hometown of Belfast – my lower-middle-class neighborhood.
 He had left Ireland and made it big.
 As a teen, his music – that sublime mix of jazz, blues, and soul was like nothing I’d ever heard before.
-He was a singer and a poet who wrote love songs with the words “I shall drive my chariot down your streets and cry,” – I mean, who talks like that?
+He was a singer and a poet who wrote love songs with the words “I shall drive my chariot down your streets and cry,” – and I will never grow so old again - I mean, who talks like that?
 Words like that captured my young adolescent mind.
 I adored this man.
 So, maybe you can understand that when I saw him standing on that sidewalk I knew this was no ordinary encounter.

 And that’s when it hit me at that moment - standing outside that bar – that’s when the inspiration hit me and that’s when I forgot about myself.
 And suddenly shy Linda was thinking: